spatialos/UnrealGDK/README.md

 In addition to the plugin, the GDK also contains:

 * [The SpatialOS Unreal Engine fork](https://github.com/improbableio/UnrealEngine)

+    You must be a member of the [Epic Games organization](https://github.com/EpicGames) on GitHub to access this.
+If you aren't, the link returns a 404 error.
 * [The Example Project](https://github.com/spatialos/UnrealGDKExampleProject)

 If you’re an Unreal game developer and you’re ready to try out the GDK, follow the [Get started guide](https://docs.improbable.io/unreal/latest/content/get-started/introduction).